razvantirboaca/firegate/CONTRIBUTING.md

 ### Code

-- Firegate is built with Vite, TailwindCSS v4, Framer Motion, and ShadcnUI
+- Firegate breathes with Vite, TailwindCSS v4, Framer Motion, and ShadcnUI
-- Familiarity with modern React is helpful
+- Familiarity with modern React will serve you well
-- Good first issues: coming soon
+- Good first issues: coming soon — or suggest your own spark

 ### Design / UX

-- Help shape the subtle interface of memory
+- Shape the subtle interface of memory
-- Improve accessibility and flow
+- Weave accessibility into beauty
-- Collaborate to balance clarity and mysticism
+- Craft clarity in the midst of the mystic

 ### Writing

-- Manifestos, documentation, and component philosophy
+- Help articulate Firegate's philosophy
-- Add voice to the interface — poetic or practical
+- Infuse documentation with voice — sacred or sharp
-- Even the README can evolve
+- Even the README is a living artifact

 ### Ideas / Feedback

-- Open an issue with your thoughts or inspirations
+- Drop an issue with your intuitions or questions
-- Add dream-threads to Discussions (soon)
+- Discussions are on the way — bring your thread when the loom is ready

 ---

 ## 🌱 Code of Resonance (Conduct)

-- We create in a spirit of alignment, not control
+- We create in alignment, not dominance
-- Be kind, curious, and collaborative
+- Kindness, curiosity, and presence are sacred tools
-- No gatekeeping.
-Only firegating.
+- Gatekeeping has no power here — only firegating

 ---